Astriaaa/Astriaaa/README.md

 ### 🎉 Fun Facts

-- 🧃 I code better when I have milk tea in hand
+- 🧃 I code better when I have ice coffee in hand
 - 🌌 I love designing **aesthetic UIs** with clean code
 - 🧩 I see bugs as brain puzzles 🧠
 - 💡 Motto: *“Build something useful and beautiful.”*